Old Age Pensions Act 1908

 The Old Age Pensions Act 1908 (8 Edw.
 7. c.
-40) is an act of Parliament of the United Kingdom of Great Britain and Ireland, passed in 1908.
-The act is one of the foundations of modern social welfare in both the present-day United Kingdom and the Irish Republic and forms part of the wider social welfare reforms of the Liberal government of 1906–1914.
+40) is an act of Parliament of the United Kingdom, passed in 1908.
+The act is one of the foundations of modern social welfare in the present-day United Kingdom and the Irish Republic.
+It forms part of the wider welfare reforms of the Liberal government of 1906–1914.

 Successful single claimants over the age of seventy were paid five shillings a week, while couples in which the husband was aged over seventy got seven shillings and sixpence per week.

 History

 A royal commission (1893-1895) chaired by Lord Aberdare investigated the viability of old age pensions, but issued an adverse verdict for economic reasons.
 A second committee (1896-1898) chaired by Lord Rothschild gave an adverse verdict on setting up an old age pension.
 A 1899 committee reported favorably on establishing old age pensions for those above the age of 65.
-A number of bills were introduced in Parliament over the period 1900-1907.
+A number of bills were introduced in Parliament between 1900 and 1907, and in March 1906 the House of Commons unanimously approved a resolution calling for the introduction of universal old-age pensions.

 The Old Age Pensions Act 1908 was passed in Parliament on May 7, 1908 in H. H. Asquith's budget.

+The voting on the legislation established the Old Age Pensions Act mostly occurred along party lines.
+In the Second Reading of the bill, which took place on the 16th of June 1908, 325 Liberal and Labour members voted for the measure while 2 were opposed and 64 abstained.
+Additionally, 30 L.R.C. and Socialist members voted for the measure while 2 abstained.
+By contrast, 61 Nationalists abstained while only 22 voted for the measure, and on the Unionist side only 42 voted in favour, while 29 voted against and 91 abstained.
+Similarly, in the Third Reading, 258 Liberal and Labour members, together with 47 Nationalists, voted in favour, while 1 Liberal (Harold Cox) voted against.
+Amongst Unionists, only 12 voted in favour of the measure, while 11 voted against and 140 abstained.